-- Did Campbell talk to Hardeep about this investigation before the interview?
-(Bias, motive to falsify, or-even unconscious-influence) - Is there evidence of the text message between Hardeep and their friend?
+- Did Bunny talk to Zheng about this investigation before the interview?
+(Bias, motive to falsify, or-even unconscious-influence) - Is there evidence of the text message between Zheng and the friend?
 If so, when was it sent?
-(Consistency) - Is there any surveillance evidence showing Hardeep crying outside the office?
-(Corroboration)
+(Consistency, corroboration) - Is there any surveillance evidence showing Zheng crying outside the club room?
+(Consistency, corroboration)